Laws, Regulations and Annotations

 Text of Section Operative January 1, 2005 to December 31, 2033

-(b) The remaining moneys collected pursuant to Section 42885 shall be used to fund the waste tire program, and shall be appropriated to the department in the annual Budget Act in a manner consistent with the five-year plan adopted and updated by the department.
+(2) The remaining moneys collected pursuant to Section 42885 shall be deposited in the California Tire Recycling Management Fund to fund the waste tire program, and shall be appropriated to the department in the annual Budget Act in a manner consistent with the five-year plan adopted and updated by the department.
 These moneys shall be expended for the payment of refunds under this chapter and for the following purposes:

 Text of Section Operative January 1, 2034

 42889.
 Expenditure of funds.
+All revenues, interest, and penalties derived from the California tire fee, less refunds and reimbursement to the California Department of Tax and Fee Administration for expenses incurred in the administration and collection of the fee imposed by this article, shall be deposited in the California Tire Recycling Management Fund in the State Treasury.
 Funding for the waste tire program shall be appropriated to the department in the annual Budget Act.
-The moneys in the fund shall be expended for the payment of refunds under this chapter and for the following purposes:
+The moneys in the fund shall be expended for the following purposes:

 42889.1.
 Expenditure plan.
 [Repealed by Stats.
 2004, Ch.
 644 (AB 2701), effective January 1, 2005.]